-As we are entering a time of unique change in the healthcare industry, taking care of nurses will need to be our #1 priority.
+As we push through a time of unique challenges in the healthcare industry, it is more important than ever for nurses to take care of themselves, not just their patients.
 Have you ever heard of career burnout?
-It is commonly experienced by those in the healthcare field.
 Everyone feels burnout differently, whether it is just job dissatisfaction or general fatigue.
 Burnout can leave professionals feeling unmotivated and unwilling to continue on their career path.
 Nurse burnout especially impacts not only the nurses themselves, but the patients as well.
 It is important for both your patients’ sakes and your own sanity that you learn how to prevent nurse burnout.Browse travel nursing jobs here!

+In addition to long shifts, extremely emotional situations are often packed into that time.
 Much like physical exhaustion, emotional exhaustion is a form of fatigue commonly experienced by those working in interpersonal careers.
-It is a lack of motivation to do even the most menial of chores.
-Nurses are especially susceptible to this feeling of emotional exhaustion and while it might seem like there isn’t much that can be done, there are small steps that you can take to help prevent emotional exhaustion during your assignment such as:
+It stems from the empathy for sick patients, conflict between coworkers, the need to stay positive in front of patient family members, and the challenge in leaving home stressors at home and work stressors at work.
+Emotional exhaustion can lead to a lack of motivation to do even the most menial of chores.
+Nurses are especially susceptible to this feeling of emotional exhaustion.While it might seem like there isn’t much that can be done, there are small steps that you can take to help prevent emotional exhaustion during your assignment.

 Eat a more balanced diet

-We are always being told to eat healthier and eat a more balanced diet, but why?
+Experts are always telling us to eat healthier and consume a more balanced diet, but why?
 Not only can a better diet help our physical health, but it can boost your mental health as well!
-Giving your body the vitamins and minerals it needs to function at an optimal level will make you physically feel better, which in turn will make you mentally feel better as well.
+Giving your body the vitamins and minerals it needs to function at an optimal level will make you physically feel better.
+This, in turn, will make you mentally feel better as well.
 Eating right will also improve the quality of your sleep, as well as boosting your energy levels.
 This might solve your lack of motivation by itself!

-Similarly to eating right, we are always being told by our parents, our peers and anyone else we give the chance to, that we need to start exercising more.
+Similarly to eating right, they say to exercise more.
 Obviously, there are a ton of physical benefits to exercising, but the mental benefits are great too!
 Exercise boosts serotonin levels and endorphins which in turn will boost your mood.
 Whether it be running on a treadmill or doing some yoga after a long shift, exercise will really play a big part in minimizing emotional exhaustion.
-Exercise is one of the easiest things to implement into your routine and will be a very beneficial addition to your list of how to prevent nurse burnout.
+Exercise is one of the easiest things to implement into your routine.
+It is a very beneficial addition to your list of how to prevent nurse burnout.